-EAST At some point you'll think it's a good idea to head to Edinburgh; there are a couple of shopping streets, some good bars and restaurants to be found in Scotland's capital.
+At some point you'll think it's a good idea to head to Edinburgh; there are a few good shopping streets, some decent bars and restaurants to be found in Scotland's capital.
 It's also got a big hill with lovely views, some really nice old buildings such as Holyrood Palace, the Old Town and a castle, as well as a couple of passable new ones, such as the Scottish seat of government, Holyrood.
 Be prepared to fight through a sea of tourists to see literally anything of interest, though.
 If you're in Scotland for the summer and fancy a day of culture at the international festival, it's absolutely worthwhile, even if you just do the free shows.
 The Fringe is basically a giant Freshers' Week, so be prepared to be bombarded with flyers, and for every street, pub and bus / train / tram to be busier than during an Old Firm game in Glasgow.

-WEST To the West you'll find the Isle of Arran, often referred to as a 'mini-Scotland'; it has beautiful coastlines, towering mountains and calming lakes and rivers.
+WEST To the West you'll find the Isle of Arran; it has beautiful coastlines, towering mountains and calming lakes and rivers.
 You can jump on a train at Glasgow Central, a quick ferry ride over the Firth of Clyde and you'll be in Brodick within a couple of hours.
-The joint rail and sail ticket is around £10 each way and if you fancy making a weekend of it there are dozens of cheap B&Bs and camping pods available on the island.
+The joint rail and sail ticket is around £13 each way.
 Also out West, up the road from Galloway Coast and Stranraer is the Cairnryan Ferry Port, from here you can get to Belfast on the ferry in a couple of hours.
 To get even further out of the city, get a bus to Glasgow or Edinburgh airport, both of which have an abundance of low-cost routes to Europe.
-Book as far in advance as possible and you could quite easily sort a short break abroad in April 2022.
+Book as far in advance as possible and you could quite easily sort a short break abroad in Spring 2023.

 YOUR LIFE

 Getting through four (or more) years of study to get your degree isn't going to be easy, there are going to be times when you're lost, stressed, frustrated and sometimes, a combination of all three.
 The information in the pages ahead has been put together to give you a hand in figuring out some of the basics of living with new people, travelling around and most importantly, taking care of yourself.

 ACCOMMODATION

-MOVING IN 100
+MOVING IN 98

-MOVING ON 106
+MOVING ON 104

 TRANSPORT

-GETTING AROUND 110
+GETTING AROUND 108

-GETTING AWAY 114
+GETTING AWAY 112

 WELL-BEING

-PHYSICAL HEALTH 116
+PHYSICAL HEALTH 114

-MENTAL HEALTH (CW) 118
+MENTAL HEALTH 116

-SEXUAL HEALTH 120
+SEXUAL HEALTH 118

-STAYING SAFE (CW) 122
+STAYING SAFE 120

 DRUGS

-124

-NUTRITION
+NUTRITION 124

-126
+----------- -----

 MONEY

-128

-JOBs
+JOBs 128

-130

-FAITH
+------ -----

+SUSTAINABILITY

-132
+FAITH 132

+------- -----

 LGBTQ+

-134
+LGBTQ+ 134

+-------- -----

 ACCOMMODATION MOVING IN

 GUSRC Top-Tip: Should you have any issues with accommodation - be it dodgy landlords or finding a flat - the SRC Advice Centre have loads of great tips to help you at [glasgowunisrc.org/advice/accommodation](http://glasgowunisrc.org/advice/accommodation)